zackforbing/ruby-submissions/1502/08_game_time.markdown

 ### Notes

+* Game is basically playable, missing shape rotation but lines can be cleared and the game can be lost.
+* Got into OOP late
+* 26 tests that pass, though the execution is a little haphazard
+* Realized that board should have been a class, kept digging the ditch deeper
+* Try pulling magic data out to a config object

 ### Scores

-* Functional Expectations:
+* Functional Expectations: 3
-* Test-Driven Development:
+* Test-Driven Development: 3
-* Breaking Logic Into Components:
+* Breaking Logic Into Components: 3
-* Fundamental JS and Style:
+* Fundamental JS and Style: 3
-* Code Sanitation:
+* Code Sanitation: 3